jdmnguyen/gnn-esol-solubility/README.md

-# Graph Neural Network for Molecular Solubility Prediction (ESOL)
+# Graph Neural Network (PyTorch Geometric) for molecular solubility prediction using the ESOL dataset.

 ## Overview